Smart Tax Moves: Year-Round Strategies That Save You Money

 What happens if I can’t pay my tax bill by the deadline?

-Don’t panic.
-File your return on time to avoid late filing penalties and explore options like IRS payment plans or short-term extensions.
+Explore options like IRS payment plans or short-term extensions.
 Acting quickly can minimize fees and interest.